SaladDais/sl-creation-utils/morph_target_rigging/README.md

 and the deformed state.
 If you just need animesh to semi-linearly morph between two arbitrary states then this might be useful to you.

+If you keyframe and script carefully, you can use morph target animation to keyframe many soft-body physics simulations, or many other morphs that don't add or remove tris.

 # Caveats

-* Only one morph target per mesh because of how it works
+* Only one morph target per face because of how it works
 * * Morph target is essentially baked into the weights!
-* * Might be able to do more by alpha flipping faces.
+* * Can do more by alpha flipping faces, at the cost of higher LI.
 * Normals will not morph, so shading may be slightly off for major deforms
 * * Might be able to work around this with `llTextureAnim()` + normal map to offset wrong normals
 * Wouldn't work well for rigged attachments unless they were meant to be hands or a head.